jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 Imagine if we had to write a switch statement everywhere we wanted polymorphism.
 In a simpler language that uses the classic tagged union approach, especially when written in C, this would typically just be the way things work.
-However, surely modern C++ has some more robust features for us to use instead.
+However, surely modern C++ has some more robust features for us to use instead?
 Indeed it does.

 We can get around this duplication by having the switch in only one place and